QuantumMechanics/XEMsign/README.md

 Enter a password to encrypt access.json, then you MUST delete the old uncrypted access.json and empty your bin.<br>
 Start XEMsign again.
 Enter the password you've chosen and your're good.

-Normally it should work out of the box.
+Normally it should work out of the box (do not forget NEM.js).
 If not, you need to install express and secure-conf:
 - Express: npm install express
 - Secure-conf: npm install secure-conf